best-practice-and-impact/govcookiecutter/README.md

 This template is for any public sector analyst(s) who codes!
 It's main purpose is to:

-1. Provide a lightweight, Agile-like approach to Analytical Quality Assurance (AQA)
+1. provide a lightweight, Agile-like approach to Analytical Quality Assurance (AQA)
-2. Help quickly set up standardised project structures.
+2. help quickly set up standardised project structures.

-For more information about AQA, see [The Aqua Book][aqua-book], and its [resources][aqua-book-resources].
+[See the Aqua book for more information about AQA][aqua-book], and [also the Aqua book's resources for additional guidance][aqua-book-resources].

 Rather than using different files and locations to store AQA and documentation, our intention is to centralise as much of this as possible onto your Git repository hosting